 Jordan has high and low seasons, with popular times to visit being March until May and Sept to Nov.
 Christmas break is also popular.
 While I often visit right in the middle of tourist season, it does not seem overcrowded and you can almost always find somewhere to stay.
-But if you are particular on accommodations, book in advance.
+But if you are particular about accommodations, book in advance.
 You will also find car rentals are a bit more expensive.

 Jordan experiences 4 seasons, with spring being quite wet.
 Flash floods can occur from Feb to April resulting in closures at Petra and flooding of roads.
 These are usually quite quickly over, but if you are visiting in the spring, you could have 5 days of sun, or rain and even snow in higher elevations.
 Summers are extremely hot with fall enjoying quite high temperatures as well.
 December to March can be quite cold, you need winter gear for sure.

-I personally suggest staying away from Ramadan as shops can be closed, hours of the sites vary and I feel as you get less of the country, as the muslim population is fasting during the day (and not always working).
+I personally suggest staying away from Ramadan as shops can be closed, hours of the sites vary and I feel as you get less of the country, as the Muslim population is fasting during the day (and not always working).
 Ramadan does offer cheaper prices for budget travelers.

 What to Pack for Jordan for any season.

 If you are visiting in late spring, summer or fall, you are going to be warm.
-If you are visiting in late fall to spring, you are going to need winter gear.
+If you are visiting Jordan in late fall to spring, you are going to need winter gear.
 Jordan is very mountainous and has for bio-graphical climates.
 Your wardrobe needs to match the season.
 When I say I pack a down jacket for March and April, I mean it!

 Jordan is a conservative muslim country.
-I dont suggest women should wear shorts, tank tops or any low cut clothing.
+I don’t suggest women should wear shorts, tank tops or any low cut clothing.
 You will see plenty of tourists doing it, but I do not consider them to be respectful travelers.
 I have a what to pack for Jordan guide here.

 Safety in Jordan

-Additional resources for planning your Jordan Itinerary
+Additional resources for planning your 5 Day Itinerary Jordan

 Planning a road trip to Jordan can be daunting.
 It is hard to know what to do in what order.
-Hopefully with this comprehensive guide to 5 days in Jordan you will feel comfortable navigating on your own.
+Hopefully, with this comprehensive guide to 5 days in Jordan you will feel comfortable navigating on your own.
 Here are some additional resources that you may find helpful

 Wondering what to expect at the Dead Sea?
 Read this post Dos and Donts at the Dead Sea.